 A \$200 enrollment deposit fee must be received by the College once a student is accepted and decides to enroll.
-The deposit is fully refundable until May 1 (Fall Term) and December 1 (Winter Term).
+The deposit is nonrefundable.
 The tuition deposit portion of \$100 will be applied to the student's account after the add/drop date.
 The room deposit portion of \$100 will be kept by the College to defray the cost of wear and tear to residential facilities.
 A student who pays their deposit and then decides to defer entry to a later term must pay another \$200 fee to recommit.